plone/documentation/source/quickstart.rst

 In almost all cases, you will want to have a webserver like Nginx or Apache in front, and a cache like Varnish to optimize response times.

-Depending on your needs, you might also want redundant, high-availability options like ha-proxy, and monitoring tools to keep an eye on things and notify you when trouble arises.
+Depending on your needs, you might also want redundant, high-availability options like ha-proxy, and monitoring tools to monitor things and notify you when trouble arises.

 A good selection of these tools is described  in the `Guide to deploying and installing Plone in production <https://docs.plone.org/manage/index.html>`_.